 Donations are sent to the Guatemalan Tomorrow Fund, Inc. (GTF) is a non-profit, non-denominational organization located in the United States that raises funds and provides logistical support for Ak’ Tenamit.
 All designated donations made to GTF are directly distributed to Ak’ Tenamit and are tax-deductible.
 Ak' Tenamit is a vocational boarding school for indigenous youth.
 Students who graduate from our intermediate school have the option to continue their studies at Ak' Tenamit.

-The Q'eqchi Mayan village of Seacacar Abajo implements and oversees all project initiatives.
+The Q'eqchi Mayan people of Seacacar Abajo implement and oversee all project initiatives.
 Initiatives are presented to a local Board of Directors.
 This group is elected by Seacacar's citizens.
 All project efforts must have the approval of the Board before moving forward.
 Per written agreement, the community must use profits generated via tourism to fund some educational expenses.
-This includes providing meals for boarding students from other villages along the Rio Sauce.
 The community is also expected to fund all employees at the community owned tourism center.
 100 percent of the funds for the Tourism Center (until July 2018) were donated by Paul Heesaker.

 Education for Change

 · 75% of indigenous Guatemalans live in poverty

 · Many indigenous children are child laborers by age 10